 One of the common concerns of clients who come to us to discuss their options in bankruptcy is whether they can keep their car.
 We realize that you need to have a car.
 A car is needed it to go to work, go about regular daily activities, and more.
 As always, it’s important to realize that each person has a unique set of circumstances which should be carefully reviewed by a lawyer who can look out for your best legal and financial interests.
-Contact a bankruptcy attorney fort worth to receive the additional information you need in order to make an informed decision.
+Contact a dallas bankruptcy to receive the additional information you need in order to make an informed decision.
 Good luck and read on for more information about vehicles and bankruptcy.

 Because the bankruptcy code is designed to help people and not hurt them, you will find that most of the important and essential assets are exempt and that you can keep them even though you can discharge your debt in chapter 7 or chapter 13 bankruptcies.
 You’re allowed to keep a car for each licensed driver in the home.
 That means that if you and a spouse each have a car, whether it’s paid off or has an auto loan, you may keep these cars.
 Additionally, if you have children in the home or others who are living under your car such as an aging parent, they may also keep a car as well, which would be exempt from bankruptcy liquidation.